jmauricio1/MJR/Milestones/M4/Group-Project-Inception.md

 Interactive Components
 [E] Games:
 [U]: As a younger visitor, I want to play games related to space so that I can interact with the website instead of ONLY reading facts
-[U]: As a visitor, I would like to see a list of scores so that I could improve my gameplay and hopefully out-perform some of the top scores
+[U: As a visitor, I would like to see a list of scores so that I could improve my gameplay and hopefully out-perform some of the top scores
 [E] Quizzes
 		[U] As a user, I want to be able to test my knowledge and review the concepts			 	that I learned.